|Targeted News Service|

 If we don't get some clarity in our future funding, we will have to start implementing those changes.
 Although future developments in the security environment might require us to modify some of these specific plans, the strategic impacts are clear.
 Under the funding levels that the President and I are asking for, we can manage the risks.
 Under a return to sequestration spending levels, risks would grow significantly, particularly if our military is required to respond to multiple major contingencies at the same time.

 Our recommendations beyond Fiscal Year 2015 provide a realistic alternative to sequestration-level cuts, sustaining adequate readiness and modernization most relevant to strategic priorities over the long-term.
 But this can only be achieved by the strategic balance of reforms and reductions that we have presented in this budget.
-This will require the Congress to partner with the Department of Defense in making politically difficult choices.
+This will require the

 Our Shared National Interest